wlchin/pycdr/README.md

 # Usage

 The basic workflow is demonstrated below.
 As input, CDR requires a pre-prepared anndata object.
 Genes can be filtered based on variance or count criteria to reduce computation time.
-The condition of interest should be contained within as a column in the anndata obs. dataframe.
-It uses data from the count matrix (X) to construct co-expression matrices.
+The condition of interest should be a column in the anndata obs. dataframe.
+CDR uses data from the count matrix (X) to construct co-expression matrices.
 Count data should be log-transformed.

 	run_CDR_analysis(anndata_object, condition_of_interest)
 	calculate_enrichment(anndata_object)